Icinga/icinga2/doc/5-advanced-topics.md

     # icinga2 feature enable graphite

-By default the `GraphiteWriter` object expects the Graphite Carbon Cache to listen at `127.0.0.1` on TCP port `2003`.
+By default the [GraphiteWriter](6-object-types.md#objecttype-graphitewriter) feature expects the Graphite Carbon Cache to listen at `127.0.0.1` on TCP port `2003`.

 The current naming schema is